Hyacinth Graf Strachwitz: War against the Soviet Union

 The German offensive began at 3:30 on 22 June 1941 with an artillery strike against the Soviet Union.
-The 16th Panzer Division was subordinated to Army Group South under the command of Field Marshal von Rundstedt.
-The goal, together with the 6th Army and 17th Army as well as Panzer Group 1, was to follow the pincers of both armies, heading for Kiev and rolling up the Soviet flanks in the process, and encircling them at the Dnieper River.
-The main objective was to occupy the economically important Donets Basin as well as the oil field in the Caucasus.
+The 16th Panzer Division was subordinated to Heeresgruppe Süd (Army Group South) under the command of Generalfeldmarschall Von Rundstedt.
+The goal, together with the 6.
+Armee and 17.
+Armee as well as Panzergruppe I, was to follow the pincers of both armies, heading for Kiev and rolling up the Soviet flanks in the process, and finally encircling them at the Dnieper River.
+The main objective was to conquer the economically important Donets Basin as well as the oil field in the Caucasus.

-German Army reconnaissance aircraft spotted the first enemy formations in the vicinity of the 16th Panzer Division on the morning of 26 June.
-By this date the division had already progressed 125 km beyond the German-Soviet demarcation line and secured a bridgehead over the Bug River.
-Supplies were lagging behind and his regiment was not resupplied until 28 June.
+German army reconnaissance aircraft spotted the first enemy formations in the vicinity of the 16th Panzer Division on the morning of 26 June.
+By this date the division had already progressed 125 km beyond the German-Soviet demarcation line and had suffered numerous losses due to mechanical failures caused by the dusty roads.
+Panzer-Regiment 2 was ordered to engage the Soviet T-26 tanks which were supported by strong infantry units.
+In the resulting battle Strachwitz was hit and wounded in his left arm, his injury was bandaged and he remained with his unit.
+The heavy counter-attack was repulsed and the bridgehead over the Bug River, held by the division's motorcycle battalion (Kradschützen-Bataillon 16), was secured.
+Supplies were lagging behind and not before 28 June was his regiment resupplied.
 His unit first encountered the T-34 and a few KV-1 and KV-2 tanks the following day.
 These tanks had stronger armour and outgunned his Panzer III tanks.
-With the support of the 88 mm Flak artillery, deployed in an anti-tank role, they were able to repulse the Soviet forces.
+Only with the support of the 8.8 cm Flak artillery, deployed in an anti tank role, were they able to repulse the Soviet forces.

-The brigade crossed the Dnieper on the night of 11/12 September.
-Following the encirclement of Soviet forces in the Battle of Kiev the brigade was dispatched to prevent Soviet troops from escaping the pocket.
-The brigade remained in action until 4 October 1941.